 Here are a few things that will stand between you and the best possible web design, or at least prolong the process:

-Over the last couple of years, a new term has arrived in website design.
+Over the last decade, a new term has arrived in website design.
 That is "hero banner" or "hero image".
-Although the term has gained popularity this year, it has been around for a couple of years.

 I am speaking not as an expert, but as an observer, like you, and from interviewing our web designer, Don.
 (He does some great stuff).
 At any rate, website design seems a lot like clothing style; it changes with each new season.
 The question is, what's trending now?
 Here's an overview of some of the amazing things that are out there.